 First dates can be awkward at the best of times.
 You’re two total strangers attempting to get to know each other, impress and excite, and have fun in the process.
-But that’s a lot easier said than done, right?
+But when the conversation runs thin, finding new dating topics is a lot easier said than done, right?

 Here are 14 dating topics to talk about on your next first date:

 1. If you could hop on a plane right now, where would you go?

 This is an exciting and lighthearted conversation starter.
 (After all, who doesn’t like to travel and explore new places?)
 You and your date might share places you’d like to visit in common, and this topic can also lead towards exchanging stories of the your past travels, favorite places, and any upcoming vacations you’ve planned.

 You and your date might be living and working in the same city now, but “home” can mean different things to different people.
 It might be the place your date grew up, the place they were born, or the place they’ve made the most fond memories in.
 Either way, this question will help you gain a sense of where their heart belongs, and what matters most to them.